krayin/krayin-docs/docs/1.x/packages/create-package.md

 To facilitate package development, you can use the [Krayin Package Generator](https://github.com/krayin/krayin-package-generator).
 Follow the steps below to install it:

-- Install the Krayin Package Generator by running the following command in the root folder of your Krayin application:
+- Install the Krayin Package Generator by running the following command in the root directory of your Krayin application:

    ```bash
    composer require krayin/krayin-package-generator